MichaelCurrin/thebuckfeverground/_pages/about.md

 permalink: /about/
 ---

 The Buckfever Underground is a South African spoken-word band that plays free-form improvised jazz-rock / post-rock.
+We perform poetry in English and Afrikaans with experimental music.

 We tour yearly - throughout the Western Cape and sometimes across the country.
-The play at bars and homes and at art festivals.
+The play at bars and homes and at arts festivals.

 {% include image.html